adityagarwal15/PORTFOLIO/ANALYTICS_SETUP.md

 # Google Analytics Setup Guide

 ## Current Status
-Google Analytics tracking code has been added to all pages, but you need to replace the placeholder ID with your actual Google Analytics 4 (GA4) property ID.
+✅ Google Analytics tracking code has been successfully added to all pages with the correct tracking ID: **G-GZDB0GYFM0**

 ## Setup Steps